rust-lang/reference/src/tokens.md

 > FLOAT_SUFFIX :\
 > &nbsp;&nbsp; `f32` | `f64`

-A _floating-point literal_ has one of two forms:
+A _floating-point literal_ has one of three forms:

 * A _decimal literal_ followed by a period character `U+002E` (`.`).
 This is
   optionally followed by another decimal literal, with an optional _exponent_.
 * A single _decimal literal_ followed by an _exponent_.
+* A single _decimal literal_ (in which case a suffix is required).

 Like integer literals, a floating-point literal may be followed by a suffix, so long as the pre-suffix part does not end with `U+002E` (`.`).